TransformationToolContest/ttc_website/README.md

 for the TransformationToolContext organisation.
 It can take a few minutes for Github Pages to update.

 Our domain name (http://transformation-tool-contest.eu) is registered via DNSimple.
-Louis has the account details.
+Antonio has the account details.